uarizona-fnsv/bootstrap/docs/content/images.md

-# Images
+---
+title: 'Images'

-<p class="lead">Documentation and examples for opting images into responsive behavior (so they never become larger than their parent elements) and add lightweight styles to them—all via classes.</p>
+description: 'Documentation and examples for opting images into responsive behavior (so they never become larger than their parent elements) and add lightweight styles to them—all via classes.'

-TODO: Holder.js isn't working, need to import it differently
+bootstrap-link: ''
+---

 ## Responsive images